tkeller12/tkeller12/README.md

-I'm a scientist working on magnetic resonance.
+Scientist working on magnetic resonance.